aspilla/asMOD/asCooldownPulse/README.md

 *   **PlaySound**: Enables or disables audio alerts when cooldowns complete.
 (Default: true)
 *   **AlwaysShowButtons**: If true, the cooldown list will always be visible.
 Otherwise, it may be hidden under certain conditions (e.g., if set to hidden in asCombatInfo).
 (Default: false)
+*   **ScanActionSlots**: When enabled, the addon will scan your action bars to identify usable items.
+Cooldowns for these items will be tracked after their first use.
+(Default: true)
 *   **SoundVolume**: Sets the volume for audio alerts (0-100).
 (Default: 50)
 *   **SoundCooldown**: The minimum cooldown (in seconds) for a spell/item to trigger an audio alert.
 (Default: 15 seconds).
 (Includes interrupt/dispell skills)
 *   **EnableTTS**: Enables or disables TTS for cooldown announcements.
 (Default: true)